chingovan/certified-aws-developer-associate-notes/3-aws-serverless/dynamodb.md

     - VPC Endpoints to access DynamoDB without internet
     - Access fully controlled by IAM
     - Encryption at rest using KMS
     - Encryption in transit using SSL/TLS
+- Backup
+  - On-demain: Create backups when you choose
+  - Point-in-time recovery: Enable automatic, continues backups Both methods use S3.
+However, we cannot acess S3 bucket that are used for these backup.
+To create backups that we can download locally or use in other ASW services like Data Pipeline, EMR or Glue
-- Backup/Restore:
+- Restore:
     - Point in time restore la RDS
     - No performance impact
 - Global Table: